PGS works with boards to increase their effectiveness

 In 2016, David founded a new legal practice aimed at providing high-quality but affordable legal support for charities and social enterprises.
 Through this practice, David is able to offer advice and support across a number of areas including new charity registrations; incorporations, mergers and restructures; governance and compliance obligations; and general charity law and business issues.

-Before taking up his current role, Phil was the Head of Human Resources for two large, national charities and company secretary for one of them.
-He also had a background in training and development.
+Until late 2021 Phil was the full-time Rector of two parishes in Sussex, and Chair of two Parochial Church Councils.
+Before that he was a non-stipendiary priest and the Head of Human Resources for two large national charities and company secretary for one of them.
+Prior to ordination he had a background in training and development.